 Others find that, with time, they are able to regain trust in their partner and move forward in the relationship.
 It is completely up to each individual to make the difficult decision whether they stay in the relationship or end it.

-Your decision may depend on whether you suspect your partner has cheated one time or is a serial cheater.
+Your decision for when to leave after infidelity may depend on whether you suspect your partner has cheated one time or is a serial cheater.
 If he is a serial cheater, the phrase “once a cheater always a cheater” may be accurate for him and the chances are strong that he will never change.

+If your husband swears he will never cheat again and you believe him, the question becomes: can you truly forgive him?
 Unfortunately for many, once infidelity has become part of the relationship, it is very difficult to move forward without anger and resentment continuing to pollute the relationship.
 And once someone has cheated, it is difficult to not live in fear that it will happen again.
-This fear will naturally inhibit you from letting your guard down and opening your heart to your partner.
+If deep down you know the trust is broken beyond repair, even if the infidelity was a one-time mistake, trust your instincts and walk away.

-Here are six tips for leaving a cheating husband after infidelity occurs:
+Here are eight tips for leaving a cheating husband after infidelity occurs:

 1. Keep a Journal